springwolf/springwolf.github.io/docs/configuration/configuration.md

 The base package will be scanned for classes containing `@Component` annotated classes (that includes `@Service` annotated classes) for methods annotated with `@KafkaListener`, `@RabbitListener`, `@AsyncListener`, `@AsyncPublisher`, etc.

+### id

+The `Identifier` value represents a unique universal identifier of the application.
+See [Identifier][identifier].

+### default-content-type

+A string representing the default content type to use when encoding/decoding a message's payload.
+See [Default Content Type][default-content-type]

 ### Info (required)

 The `Info` object provides metadata about the API (see [Info Object][info]).